dtinth/essay/README.md

 ### transpiling an individual code block

 To speed up transpilation,
-we’ll skip the transpilation process if the source file has not been modified since the corresponding transpiled file has been generated (similar to make).
+we’ll skip running Babel if the source file has not been modified since the corresponding transpiled file has been generated (similar to make).

 ```js
 // transpileCodeBlock.js